Returning to Work

 When your annual income from covered employment exceeds your earnings limit, you should notify TRS and either have monthly benefits reduced or plan how to repay any overpayment of retirement benefits by March 1 of the following calendar year.

 Since post-retirement earnings limits are based on a calendar year (Jan-Dec), earnings limits are prorated when return to employment occurs in mid-year.
-Retirees should request a post-retirement schedule to calculate the exact amount of eligible earnings and submit it to Oklahoma Teachers' Retirement.
 Proper notification may prevent penalties on benefits paid after earnings limits are met.

 A member retired under the disability retirement provisions of TRS is not eligible to be employed in any capacity, by any school, public or private, in Oklahoma or in other states, from the date of retirement to age 62.
 After age 62, a retiree receiving disability benefits will be eligible for post-retirement employment under the same conditions that apply to regular retirees.
 Disabled retirees may be employed in private industry or non-education related governmental employment so long as combined earnings from such employment and the TRS disability payments do not exceed the final average salary used in calculating your retirement entitlement.